 3.1.
-Hydraulic Performance
+Hydraulic performance

-Pressure drop for a range of volume fractions and flow rates are presented in figure 6, where ΔP is calculated by finding the difference between inlet and outlet average pressure.
-Figure 6 shows that ΔP increases non-linearly with both u_s and γ and that the LM lattice exhibits the greatest pressure drop across the examined ranges while the PM lattice exhibits the lowest pressure drop in most cases.
+Pressure drop for a range of volume fractions and flow rates are presented in Fig. 6, where $\Delta P$ is calculated by finding the difference between inlet and outlet average pressure.
+Fig. 6 shows that $\Delta P$ increases non-linearly with both $u_s$ and $\gamma$ and that the LM lattice exhibits the greatest pressure drop across the examined ranges while the PM lattice exhibits the lowest pressure drop in most cases.
 At low volume fractions the GM lattice exhibits greater pressure drop than the PM structure.
 This behaviour switches as volume fraction increases, indicating that a particular lattice geometry may not be treated as inherently more efficient than others, with performance also being dependent on fluid flow conditions.

-Examining the evolution of fluid pressure, taken as a cross-sectional average (figure 7), we see that pressure decreases linearly along the flow direction in the GM, DM and LM structures, despite the tortuous nature of the channels.
+Examining the evolution of fluid pressure, taken as a cross-sectional average (Fig. 7), we see that pressure decreases linearly along the flow direction in the GM, DM and LM structures, despite the tortuous nature of the channels.
 This is not replicated in the PM or SPM structures, which instead exhibit step-like pressure drops.

-This can be explained by examining the flow within the structures, as shown in figure 8.
+This can be explained by examining the flow within the structures, as shown in Fig. 8.
 Regarding the PM structure, the majority of the fluid passes through a central volume or 'channel'.
 However, as the channel diameter decreases at the cell boundary, some fluid is recirculated in the characteristic chambers of the PM lattice, appearing as eddies.
 The PM geometry therefore acts as a series of bottlenecks, providing sharp pressure drops within the structure.
 This can also be observed in the SPM lattice, but to a lesser degree.
 Flow is not periodically impeded in the remaining structures because their internal geometry does not possess such large variations in channel diameter, minimising fluid recirculation.
-The dominant factor behind pressure drop for TPMS structures is therefore the channel diameter, where smaller channels lead to larger pressure drops, shown in figure 9, and where changes in the diameter lead to localised pressure drops.
+Whilst the SPM and LM lattices appear to have similar geometries and flow dynamics in Fig. 8, implying that they should share similar pressure characteristics within the structures, their threedimensional geometry differs significantly.
+The dominant factor behind pressure drop for TPMS structures is therefore the channel diameter, where smaller channels lead to larger pressure drops, shown in Fig. 9, and where changes in the diameter lead to localised pressure drops.